The Latest: Most European leaders back Zelenskyy as he joins crisis talks in London

 She described Ukraine as “part of free and democratic Europe” and said there is no question as to who is the aggressor and who is “the brave defender” in the war.

-A nighttime Russian drone strike on Ukraine’s second city of Kharkiv wounded 12 civilians, including three children, the Office of the Prosecutor General of Ukraine reported on Saturday.
+A nighttime Russian drone strike on Ukraine’s second city of Kharkiv wounded 12 civilians, including two children, the Office of the Prosecutor General of Ukraine reported on Saturday.

 According to Kharkiv Mayor Ihor Terekhov, some of the drones hit a medical facility where inpatients were staying overnight, while others damaged residential buildings.